tomluxton/stock-game/README.md

+# A stock market game where you can buy and sell fake stocks

 ![image](https://user-images.githubusercontent.com/30231300/162681326-f62dcedd-e355-437f-a920-3b53ac23bcfe.png)

-A stock market game where you can buy and sell fake stocks
+Made with React

 # Getting Started with Create React App